forestgrape/coronavirus/monitor_and_control.md

 #### Suggestions for Infected
 as for [Possibly Infected](#suggestions-for-possibly-infected) and additionally
-* permanent mask wearing in all indoor spaces/rooms where susceptible people can be.
+* [High-filtration mask](#high-filtration) in all indoor spaces/rooms where susceptible people can be.
 Including the own building (stairwell e.g. for laundry/going outside) and the flat e.g. when living in flat sharing.
+The mask should be changed frequently.
 * no crowded places (outdoors and indoors)
 * distance: 2 meters outdoors and 4 meters indoors.
 * no close range face-to-face talking